lukereding/book_notes/book_list.md

 - The man in the high castle.
 Dick.
 - Death in her hands.
 Moshfegh.
 - A maze of death.
 Dick.
+- Do androids dream of electric sheep?
+Dick.

 ### non-fiction